anum94/LadderSearch/README.md

 - If all the possible search results have been exhausted, and the goal_word is not found, the search concludes.

 # Usage
+`
 python ladders.py startword goalword
+`

+No additional packages are needed to run this code.
+The output ladder would be written in the file output.txt
 Note: startword and goalword should be words present in wordList.txt